 Looking for the best tips for taking digital photography?
 Want a few simple ways to cut down on camera mistakes and taking bad photos?
 Here's the deal.

 These are the basic tips to start with.
-They're not going to excite you or knock your socks off, but sometimes mastering the basics is the best way to supercharge your abilities.
+They're not going to excite you or knock your socks off with excitement, but beginning with the basics is the best way to develop your abilities.

-This article will help you improve your photos by using 5 simple tips on digital photography.
+This article will help you improve your photos by starting with these 5 simple tips for digital photography.

 There are also many links to advanced photography tips as well, all over this web site, waiting for you to devour.
 These pages are dedicated to sharing valuable digital photography tips with you.